vopjie/vopjie.github.io/README.md

 - **navigation:** these are the links in the main site navigation
 - **social** diverse social media usernames (optional)
 - **google_analytics** Google Analytics key (optional)

-## License

-This is [MIT](LICENSE) with no added caveats, so feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.